Dan12/Dan12.github.io/site-scripts/content.md

 ![Android Apps](../images/apps.png)

 ## [Research Paper](/daniel_weber_sirs_research_paper.pdf)
 During my senior year of high school, I designed and carried out a research project on machine learning.
 I wanted to create a machine learning algorithm capable of learning visual features by looking at frames of a video.
 The algorithm that I ended up creating was different from traditional algorithms because it's dataset was constantly changing, which led to some interesting results.
 You can see my final paper [here](/daniel_weber_sirs_research_paper.pdf).
-Other research stuff [here](/research.html).

 ![Research Paper](../images/research.png)